I’m an Old Woman Now, 1996 © memymom

-In the safety of their Brussels home, the girl toys with various tropes of 1990s femininity, playing the part of the Hollywood starlet, aristocrat, the wild child, the showgirl, and the rebel.
+Against the backdrop of their Brussels home, the girl toys with various tropes of 1990s femininity, playing the part of the Hollywood starlet, aristocrat, the wild child, the showgirl, and the rebel.
 Inspired by De Boeck’s late father’s suggestion that they make a book of the thousand archived images, they pulled a select few to share with the world.

 Real Wild Child, 1994 © memymom

 What’s New, Pussycat, 1998 © memymom

 The Junkie High On Love, 2001 © memymom

 Elle et son Pucci, 1996 © memymom

 Nothing Is What It Seems, 1993 © memymom